tjingboem/impulses/README.md

-collection of Impulses, mostley to be used for Blue effects.
+collection of Impulses, to be used for Blue effects or otherwisee.